Viral Gastroenteritis

 How is viral gastroenteritis treated?

-Specific treatment is usually not needed.
+Specific treatment is often not needed.
 In most cases, you simply need to drink plenty of fluids and rest at home until the virus leaves your system.
 In rare cases, you may need treatment for severe dehydration with IV (intravenous) fluids.

 Helpful home care tips include: